magneticio/vampkubistdocs/BASIC_TUTORIAL.md

 When a gateway is created, Vamp Kubist will set up the zone record for you and subsequently list the name servers in the UI.
 Let’s Encrypt authentication requires the name servers to be updated.
 AT this point you need to tell Vamp Kubist to use Google Cloud DNS.
 You can do that by updating the cluster1 specification with two extra metadata fields:
-- google_project_id: which is of course you gooel project id
+- google_project_id: which is of course you google project id
 - google_service_account: which is the service account key in json format.
 You can easily obtain it by following [this](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) guide.

 To update the cluster definition you can run